iCVTEAM/E3NeRF/README.md

 ## Code

 ### Real-World-Blur Dataset
-Please download the Real-World-Blur dataset below and put it into the corresponding file (./dataset/).
+Please download the [Real-World-Blur](https://drive.google.com/drive/folders/1ca_IJxOoWH2wSgM1nSWeJIbh6MwdSGFO?usp=sharing) dataset below and put it into the corresponding file (./dataset/).
 Then you can use the command below to train and test the model.

 ```
 python run_nerf_real_world_blur.py --config config_real_world_blur.txt
 ```

 ### Real-World-Challenge Dataset
-Please download the Real-World-Challenge dataset below and put it into the corresponding file (./dataset/).
+Please download the [Real-World-Challenge](https://drive.google.com/drive/folders/1iy0266P29K3O2PexX1obhtEPo4fqBKDY?usp=sharing) dataset and put it into the corresponding file (./dataset/).
 Then you can use the command below to train and test the model.

 ```
 python run_nerf_real_world_challenge.py --config config_real_world_challenge.txt